Zamundaaa/Engine/README.md

 # Engine
-My own little render &amp; game engine
+My own little render &amp; game engine in Java, now abandoned to try to make something maybe better in C++...

-Is made to be rather easy to use and still very customizable.
-Very much a work in progress.
+Was made to be rather easy to use and still very customizable.
 Here's some pretty pictures:

 ![alt text](https://github.com/Zamundaaa/Engine/blob/master/pictures/Screenshot_20181218_194800.png)